hectorcorrea/ldpserver/readme.md

 ## Compile and run the server
+The code compiles without any tweaks with Go 1.6 (and later).
+If you are using Go 1.5 you'll need to set `GO15VENDOREXPERIMENT=1` in your environment.
+To find out what version of Go is installed on your machine issue `go version` from the Terminal.

-If Go is installed on your machine:
+If Go 1.6 is installed on your machine:

     cd ~/src
     git clone git@github.com:hectorcorrea/ldpserver.git